oscarvalenzuelab/oscarvalenzuelab.github.io/_posts/2025-06-26-ai-supply-chain-security-risks-and-legal-compliance-gaps.md

 ## Security Threat Landscape

 AI models introduce attack vectors that traditional cybersecurity tools cannot detect or prevent.
+Although the known impact may be reduced or limited—potentially due to the absence of tools capable of detecting these issues at scale—there are some well-known real-world cases:

 ### Weaponized Model Incidents